applicvision/frontend-friends/README.md

   // It should return a tagged template string, using the imported html function from frontend-friends render() {

-    // This simple returns markup for a header with text Hello plus the name passed as attribute return html`<h2>Hello ${this.getAttribute('name')}!</h2>` }
+    // This simply returns markup for a header with text Hello plus the name passed as attribute return html`<h2>Hello ${this.getAttribute('name')}!</h2>` }